praveensivasai/praveensivasai/README.md

 - 👋 Hi, I’m @praveensivasai
 - 👀 I’m interested in Data Analytics and Machine Learning.
-- 🌱 I’m currently pursuing Post graduation program in Data Analytics and Machine Learning.
+- 🌱 An Innovative and highly motivated Data Science graduate with a passion for achieving result driven organizational objectives in the field of Analytics, Machine Learning and statistics.
+I am eager to contribute my abilities in predictive modeling, Data processing, Machine Learning and Deep Learning Algorithms to solve challenging business problems.....
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...Email : praveensivasai7076@gmail.com
 - Linkedin : https://www.linkedin.com/in/praveen-siva-sai-381575126/
-- Kaggle
+- Kaggle : praveensivasai

 <!---
 praveensivasai is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.